 I leave these out for now.
 There is likely to always be a frontier that does not fit.
 (However, the syntax of modal operators fits well with Church's logic and their semantics can similarly be encoded.)

 Which computation paradigm?

-Proof certificates will need to be "performed" and reconstructed.
+Proof certificates need to be performed and gaps must be reconstructed

 Checking can be computationally expensive.